jabel13/agent-jalcanta/README.md

-# Dockerized NBA Betting Odds Processing Application in Go
+# NBA Betting Odds Processing Application in Go

 ## Description
 This application is developed in Go and is designed to fetch, parse, and store NBA betting odds data from [The-Odds-API](https://the-odds-api.com/).
 It integrates with AWS DynamoDB to store the data and is designed to periodically poll the API, ensuring that the data remains up-to-date.
 The application is Dockerized for straightforward deployment and scalability.